carsdotcom/car_req/README.md

 In order to help mitigate this possibility, runtime values must be wrapped in functions to ensure they are evaluated (without ambiguity) at runtime.
-The callback allows deferring the evaluation of the value to an explicitly runtime concern.
 This adds some complexity to the implementation but in the hope that this will behave "correctly" at runtime.
+It is highly recommended to implement the `client_options/0` callback for all dynamic settings.

+For example, the `base_url` value is likely to change per environment.
+Setting this value in the `use` block can "bake" the value at compile-time and then the value may not change as intended with deployments.
+(Ask me how I know this ;) )

+The `client_options/0` callback is provided to manage explicitly runtime concerns.

 ## Instrumentation